rikuu/Gap2Seq/README.md

 ### Insertion genotyping

-First, using any insertion/variant calling pipeline, construct a VCF-file of the variants in the reads against a reference genome.
+First, using any insertion/variant calling pipeline, construct a VCF file of the variants in the reads against a reference genome.
 Then run Gap2Seq supplying it with the VCF, reference, and the reads.